kenthua/scion/docs/scion-config-reference.md

 - **Fields**: `grove`, `name`, `status`.

 ## Inheritance
 `scion` uses a template inheritance system.
 Configuration fields are merged from the specified template type and finally any overrides in the agent's own directory.
 The last value defined for a field takes precedence.
-Unlike earlier versions, there is no longer a single global `default` template that all templates inherit from; instead, agents start from a specific provider default like `gemini-default` or `claude-default`.
+Unlike earlier versions, there is no longer a single global `default` template that all templates inherit from; instead, agents start from a specific provider default like `gemini` or `claude`.